Create Valuable Medical Products with Human Factors Integrated Design

 To achieve the best outcomes, it’s vital that evaluations reflect real use cases of your device.
 Testing a device in a boardroom and talking through its possible risks and use errors is too far removed from the actual situations where the device will be used.
 It’s an entirely different experience to conduct those tests in a simulated scenario that replicates environmental factors.

-To create optimal conditions for human factors testing and evaluation, MindFlow Design developed an adaptable space called the Living Lab.
+To create optimal conditions for human factors testing and evaluation, MPE (Formerly Mindflow Design) developed an adaptable space called the Living Lab.
 This lab contains two suites that can each create different immersive situations for testing, such as doctors offices, operating rooms and home care settings.
 Each suite consists of a testing room whose activities may be observed from a separate room through a one-way viewing window.

 The purpose of this space is to capture how the device functions in as close to its true environment as possible.
 Doing so leads to more accurate data that can be applied to device development, allowing a focus on lowering risk and creating an optimized user experience.